aydinozturk/tesla-bot/README.md

 When the bot starts:

 1. First checks Tesla inventory
-2. Performs regular checks every minute
+2. Performs regular checks every 10 seconds
 3. Sends notifications when new vehicles arrive (with VIN links)
 4. Sends notifications on API errors
 5. Sends repeat notifications after 30 minutes of continuous errors
-6. Uses random proxy for each request
+6. Uses proxies sequentially (one by one) for each request
 7. Sends detailed information for each vehicle individually
+8. Prevents duplicate VIN notifications
+9. Sends new vehicles to separate chat ID if configured

 ### Notification Types